motss/generator-node-tsnext/README.md

 ### Pre-requisites

-Please make sure that you have the followings installed on your machine:
+Please make sure that you have the following dependencies installed and setup correctly:-

 - [node][nodejs-url] >= `8.9.0`
 - [npm][npm-url] >= `5.5.1` ___(The minimum NPM version for [node:carbon][node-releases-url])___